As an Amazon Associate, I earn from qualifying purchases.

 - To freeze: pour cooled hot chocolate in wide-mouth canning jars, leaving 1 inch of headspace (the space between the top of the hot chocolate and the top of the jar).
 Freeze for 2-3 months.
 There will be some separation in the milk/cream upon thawing.

-- Do a slow “test” release before fulling venting.
+- Do a slow “test” release before fully venting the Instant Pot.
 Gently switch the vent to venting to see if any milk comes out.
 This is especially important for 3 and 6-quart models.

 Instant Pot Hot Chocolate